 The museum store looks more like a gallery rather than a store.
 It offers not only exclusive Armenian crafts and arts, but items and unique works from all over the world by various artists, for example, Isamu Noguchi, Dale Chihuly and Andy Warhol.

 #4 | The Spectacular View From Cascade Yerevan

 One of the main reasons why Cascade has a great number of visitors (more than 1,200,000 people visited the Cafesjian Center for Arts as of 2011) is the spectacular view to Yerevan from the top of Cascade.

-The Cascade is crowded with visitors not only during daytime or summertime.
-It is always full of both local people and tourists even in the evenings (actually the youth spends time here more in the evenings) and winter days.
+Cascade is crowded with visitors not only during daytime or summertime.
+It is always full of both local people and tourists even in the evenings (the youth spends time here more in the evenings) and winter days.

 Here are number of things you can do here:

 - Hungry?
 Want some drinks?
 Anything you like can be found in numerous cafes and restaurants around Cascade Yerevan